MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathCompactPathEx](/windows/desktop/api/shlwapi/nf-shlwapi-pathcompactpathexa) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathCompactPathEx](/windows/win32/api/shlwapi/nf-shlwapi-pathcompactpathexw) .

-## <a name="fileexists"></a> ATLPath::FileExists
+## <a name="fileexists"></a>ATLPath:: FileExists

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathFileExists](/windows/desktop/api/shlwapi/nf-shlwapi-pathfileexistsa).
+Bu işlev, [PathFileExists](/windows/win32/api/shlwapi/nf-shlwapi-pathfileexistsw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi